 To illustrate the power of this technique we have produced an example to generate an SVG interactively using HTML.
 The example generates successive iterations of a particular type of fractal curve first described by Koch[40] in 1904 and a popular example in modern literature [24].
-Unfortunately as including W3C HTML directly in a standard PDF is not possible, we are only able to provide some examples of the output as static images in Figure 3.8.
+Unfortunately as it is currently possible to directly include W3C HTML in a PDF, we are only able to provide some examples of the output as static images in Figure 3.8.
 The W3C has produced a primer describing the use of HTML5 and Javascript to produce interactive SVG's[41], and the HTML5 and SVG standards themselves include several examples.